New painkiller showdown: can a Long-Acting drug beat standard care for surgery pain?

 Summary

-This study tests if a long-acting painkiller (liposomal bupivacaine) works better than a standard one (ropivacaine) for pain after open upper abdominal surgery.
-About 146 adults having this surgery will receive one of the two drugs injected into the belly lining before the incision is closed.
-The main goal is to see which drug provides better pain control and reduces the need for extra pain medicine.
+This study tests if a long-acting painkiller (liposomal bupivacaine) works better than a standard one (ropivacaine) for pain after upper abdominal surgery.
+About 146 adults having open surgery will receive one of the two drugs injected into the belly lining before the incision is closed.
+The main goal is to see which drug reduces pain scores and the need for extra pain medicine in the first 24 hours.

 Get updates